carlandreiborromeo/Borromeo_Midterm/README.md

 ## Helpful Resources

-[React Documentation](https://react.dev/blog/2023/03/16/introducing-react-dev) - Great for learning more about React.<br>
+- <a href="https://react.dev/blog/2023/03/16/introducing-react-dev" target="_blank">React Documentation</a> – Great for learning more about React.
-[JavaScript Documentation](https://www.w3schools.com/js/) - Helpful for brushing up on JavaScript.<br>
+- <a href="https://www.w3schools.com/js/" target="_blank">JavaScript Documentation</a> – Helpful for brushing up on JavaScript.